mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 A package is defined by one or more `.go` source files that reside in the same directory within a workspace.

-You can have a separate workspace for each project or one workspace that contains all your projects.
+A workspace can host any number of projects.
+It's not uncommon to have a single workspace that hosts every project.
-Either way the environment variable `GOPATH` must be set to point to the top directory of the workspace you are currently using.
+Either way the environment variable `GOPATH` must be set to point to the top directory of the workspace currently being used.

 Create a `go` directory in your home directory.
-Set `GOPATH` to point to this directory.
+Set the `GOPATH` environment variable to point to this directory.
-In the future if you decide to create an additional workspace and switch to it, don't forget to change this environment variable to point to it.

 One way to see the current value of `GOPATH` is to enter `go env GOPATH`.
 This works on any platform, unlike entering `echo $GOPATH`